By Eric Vandenbroeck and co-workers

 (trans.
 Cahill, “Sublimation in Medieval China”).
 On the Mysterious Woman see

-Sexual Life in Ancient China, 73 -76.
-Besides the one reported above, another
+Ancient China, 73 -76.
+Besides the one reported above, another tradition,

-Yinshou zi.
-See Yunji qiqian (Seven Lots from the Bookcase of the Clouds; CT
+emperor Shun as Yinshou zi.
+See Yunji qiqian (Seven Lots from the Bookcase of

-Most High Lord Lao,” 17.
-Analogously, the Primordial Princess is associated
+Heaven by the Most High Lord Lao,” 17.
+Analogously, the Primordial Princess is

-with the celestial version of the Nine Elixirs, not addressed to human beings
+associated with the celestial version of the Nine Elixirs, not addressed to

-and therefore differently titled, while the Mysterious Woman is related to its
+human beings and therefore differently titled, while the Mysterious Woman is

-transmission to the Yellow Emperor, in its current form and with its current
+related to its transmission to the Yellow Emperor, in its current form and

-title.
-Note the Yellow Emperor was already mentioned in the first written
+with its current title.
+Note the Yellow Emperor was already mentioned in the

 On the representation